Azzyypaaras/MythicMetals/PATCHNOTES.md

   - Toughness Bonuses: +1 while overgrown (+2 if double the threshold), and +1 if the armor cannot be unequipped (I.E. Curse of Binding)
 - Increased Tidesinger Water vision: 25% -> 30%
 - Sweeping using a Royal Midas Gold Sword now correctly drops Raw Midas Gold
+- Slightly decreased the effect Fortune has on Banglum Ores: 8% -> 7% (per level)

 ## Updated tags